nichogx/DiscordRoleSync/CONTRIBUTING.md

 ## Getting a Review

-Please make sure you practice good code higiene.
+Please make sure you practice good code hygiene.
 Make a descriptive merge request and please describe what you have done to test your changes.

 ## Structure

-This project is built with Maven, using Java version 8.
+This project is built with Maven, targeting Java 11.
+While we officially support Java 11 only (as that's what we run in CI), please do not use any APIs that are not available in Java 8 if possible.
 This plugin is fairly simple and I want to keep support for as many users as possible.
 This means everything Java 8+ and MC 1.8.8+.

 There are a few Python scripts, mainly for CI, but these are not packaged as part of the final release.